 What About Potted Tropical Hibiscus?

 If you live in a cold setting and plan to keep your pots of Tropical Hibiscus indoors in the wintertime, pruning will depend upon the location where you keep your plant.

 If you’re keeping the plant in the basement to go dormant through the winter, give it a light trim before storing it away.
-Give plants a hard full prune when you bring it out to resume growth late in the winter or early spring.
+Give plants a hard full prune when you bring them out to resume growth late in the winter or early spring.